ptorru/octoml-cli-tutorials/tutorials/README.md

 Three example model setups are provided for you to play with:

 ```
-- vision/                 -- A classification vision model in ONNX to detect whether a cat is bringing in prey
+- vision/                 -- A classification vision model in ONNX to detect whether a cat is trying to bring their prey into your house
 - question_answering/    -- BERT in ONNX, using the huggingface transformers library for pre and post processing
 - generation/             -- GPT2 in ONNX, calling into the huggingface transformers library for generation at runtime
 ```